 Do you use a scheduling program?
 Or have paid advertising?
 Definitely pause these for a while, as you respond to the situation at hand.

 Your customers/community know and trust you and therefore expect certain things of you.
-This is why poor Red Lobster has created their own social media crisis recently.
-Their poorly timed and tone-deaf response to a shout-out from none of other than the Queen Bee herself (Beyonce, obviously) in her newest release, ‘Formation’ incited the ire of the 'Beyhive'.
-Mainly because it was so blah - and they were expecting something spectacular.
+This is why poor Red Lobster has created their own social media crisis recently, with a poorly timed and tone-deaf response to a shout-out from none of other than the Queen Bee herself (Beyonce, obviously) in her newest release, ‘Formation’.
+The Bey Hive was not impressed – they were expecting something spectacular.

 What they got after 72 hours was…well…I’ll just leave this here.